cisco/exact-capture/docs/src/tuning.md

 ```

 Note the IRQ number in the leftmost column.
-On this server, CPU1 is still servicing interrupts for both NVMe storage drivres and the ExaNICs (there may be other devices also raising interrupts on these cores).
+On this server, CPU1 is still servicing interrupts for both NVMe storage drives and the ExaNICs (there may be other devices also raising interrupts on these cores).
 This will impede the performance of exact-capture, if listen threads are started on CPU0 or CPU1.

-The performance of exact-capture can be improved by first steering all interrupts away from CPU1:
+Interrupt steering can be configured by setting `smp_affinity` correctly in procfs. `smp_affinity` is a bitmask which determines which CPUs can be used to service a given IRQ number, where the least significant bit corresponds to CPU0.
+First, force all interrupts to be serviced by CPU0:

 ```
 echo 1 > /proc/irq/default_smp_affinity
 for i in $(ls /proc/irq/); do echo 1 > /proc/irq/$i/smp_affinity ; done
 ```

-Ensuring that interrupts raised by the disks used with exact-capture are serviced by the same cores used by writer threads can improve caching performance.
-On this server, exact-capture is configured to use cores 1 and 3 for listen threads, and cores 5,7,9 and 11 for writer threads:
+Next, allow any CPU cores not used by listener cores to service interrupts generated by the capture disks.
+For this server, CPU0 is used for management, CPU1 and CPU3 are used for listener threads and CPU5, CPU7, CPU9 and CPU11 are used for writer threads:

 ```
 ./bin/exact-capture --cpus 0:1,3:5,7,9,11 ...
 ```

-Setting the `smp_affinity` bitmask in procfs will cause the interrupts (IRQ numbers 57-117) raised by the NVMe drives to be serviced by cores 5,7,9 and 11.
-The core used for the management thread can also be allowed to service interrupts generated by capture drives.
+In this case, the correct value for the `smp_affinity` bitmask is `111111110101`, or `FF5`.
+This will mask off CPU1 and CPU3 and allow interrupts to capture disks to be serviced on any core.
+The correct IRQ numbers can be determined from the output of `cat /proc/interrupts` as above.
+In this case, the capture disks have IRQ numbers 57-117.
+With this in mind, setting the `smp_affinity` for each IRQ number can be achieved by the following command:

 ```
-for i in {57..117}; do echo AA1 > /proc/irq/$i/smp_affinity ; done
+for i in {57..117}; do echo FF5 > /proc/irq/$i/smp_affinity ; done
 ```

 The kernel documentation for [IRQ affinity](https://www.kernel.org/doc/Documentation/IRQ-affinity.txt) offers a detailed guide for configuring `smp_affinity` values.

+!!! note
+    It is recommended to disable interrupt generation completely for ExaNICs which are solely used for packet capture.
+This can be achieved by enabling [Bypass-only mode](https://exablaze.com/docs/exanic/user-guide/config/#bypass-only-mode), which can be automatically enabled by exact-capture by supplying the `--no-kernel` option.

 ## Troubleshooting

 The `--perf-test` option offers a number of utilities useful for diagnosing performance bottlenecks in a given system.
-These options can be conbined with the `--verbose` and `--more-verbose 2` to assess whether a server has been optimally configured.
+These options can be combined with the `--verbose` and `--more-verbose 2` to assess whether a server has been optimally configured.
 Check the [Configuration Guide](./config.md) for the list of supported performance testing options.

 For example, the `--perf-test 3` can be used to evaluate the write performance of a given system: